 You might be able to solve this problem by leaving the United States and applying for an F-1 visa though a U.S. consulate in your home country, but the consulate might hold your past overstay against you when considering whether to grant the visa.
 After all, the consulate has to be convinced that you'll return to your home country when your studies are over, and the past overstay doesn't bode well for this.
 (See Why You May Be Denied a U.S. Student Visa.)

 A person over the age of 18 who accrues "unlawful presence" (for example, by overstaying a visa) of more than 180 days and who then leaves the U.S., is barred from reentering for three years.
 One who accrues unlawful presence of more than one year and then departs is barred from returning for ten years.
 (See Understanding the Three and Ten-Year Bars for Unlawful Presence.)

-People in J-1 or F-1 status with I-94s that are designated "D/S" for "duration of status" are not affected by this law unless USCIS has separately determined that they have overstayed their status.
+People in J-1 or F-1 status with I-94s that are designated "D/S" for "duration of status" are not affected by this law, unless USCIS has separately determined that they have overstayed their status.

-As mentioned above, time spent as a minor does not count toward your unlawful presence.
+As mentioned above, time spent as a minor does not count toward unlawful presence.
 However, as soon as you turn 18, the time starts adding up (and fast).

 If you're thinking, "Well, it says this law applies only to people who leave the United States, so I simply won't leave, but will try to get a green card here," think again.
 Let's say someone wants to offer you a job and sponsor you for a green card.
-In this and most other cases (with an exception for if you became the immediate relative of a U.S. citizen or were grandfathered in under the old Section 245(i)), someone who is in the United States unlawfully cannot apply for a green card without first leaving to attend an interview at a U.S. consulate in their home country.
+In this and most other cases (with an exception for if you became the immediate relative of a U.S. citizen or were grandfathered in under the old I.N.A.
+Section 245(i), someone who is in the United States unlawfully cannot apply for a green card without first leaving to attend an interview at a U.S. consulate in their home country.
 It is there, at the consular interview, that you may be penalized with a bar upon your return.